NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

           In multi-user systems, a system administrator defines for the system which users are allowed access to the system and what privileges of use.
-    - 5.C Authentication & Authorization Techniques
+    - 5.C Authentication Techniques
-        - Modern applications use techniques like JSON Web Tokens (JWT), OAuth, and OpenID for authentication and authorization.
+        - Modern applications use techniques like session, JSON Web Tokens (JWT), OAuth, and OpenID for authentication and authorization.
         - [Session vs Token Authentication in 100 Seconds -
           Video](https://www.youtube.com/watch?v=UBUNrFtufWo) -